MaxEvil47/Simple-Web-System/README.md

  development and functionality as a single student/dev.

 Be aware, all the code is written IN SPANISH, since I'm a Chilean student, but that may change eventually.

+The database used in the system is localhost for various reasons, hence why it doesn't have a web deployment, though that can be changed easily in the code.